cloud-gov/cg-site/content/updates/2017-02-02-fedramp-authorized.md

 ## Other new and improved features

 ### Native multifactor authentication
-For teams that cannot integrate their agency single-sign-on authentication provider with cloud.gov, or for teammates who don’t have access to agency accounts (such as some contractors), cloud.gov now provides a built-in authentication option with multifactor authentication.
+For teams that cannot integrate their agency single-sign-on authentication provider with cloud.gov, or for teammates who don’t have access to agency accounts (such as some contractors), cloud.gov now provides a [built-in authentication option]({{< relref "docs/getting-started/accounts.md" >}}#to-log-into-cloud-gov) with multifactor authentication.
 This is not yet included in the FedRAMP Authorization, but teams can use it if their agency approves.

 ### Clearer pricing and product information
-We’ve been making changes to the cloud.gov website in order to make our pricing model and our offerings clearer.
+We’ve been making changes to the cloud.gov website in order to make our [pricing model]({{< relref "overview/pricing/rates.md" >}}) and our [offerings]({{< relref "overview/pricing/whats-included.md" >}}) clearer.
 We will continue to make improvements to the website and can only do so with feedback from our visitors.
 If you have anything to share with us, drop us a line at cloud-gov-inquiries@gsa.gov.

 ### A more functional dashboard for using cloud.gov without using the command line
-Our web-based dashboard gives people an easy web-based way to perform the essential functions in managing their applications.
+Our web-based [dashboard](https://dashboard.cloud.gov/) gives people an easy web-based way to perform the essential functions in managing their applications.
 You can see an overview of your apps, spaces, and their current state.
-The dashboard offers more visual clarity between activities.
+The dashboard now offers more visual clarity between activities.
 And now you can edit limits on your applications with a few clicks.

 ![Demonstration of edit mode on the cloud.gov dashboard app panel.
 User clicks “Modify allocation and scale” to change their application’s allocated memory and disk space.](https://cloud.gov/img/cloud-gov_editapplimits.gif "Editing app limits in the dashboard")